exercism/v2-configlet/CONTRIBUTING.md

 ## Dependencies

-You'll need Go version 1.8 or higher.
+You'll need Go version 1.11 or higher.
 Follow the directions on http://golang.org/doc/install

 ## Development

-If you've never contributed to a Go project before this is going to feel a little bit foreign.

-The TL;DR is: **don't clone your fork**, and it matters where on your filesystem the project gets cloned to.

-If you don't care how and why and just want something that works, follow these
-steps:

-1. [fork this repo][fork]
-1. `go get github.com/exercism/configlet`
-1. `cd $GOPATH/src/github.com/exercism/configlet`
-1. `git remote set-url origin https://github.com/<your-github-username>/configlet`
-1. `go get -u github.com/golang/dep/cmd/dep`
-1. `dep ensure`
+This project uses Go's [`modules` dependency management](https://github.com/golang/go/wiki/Modules) system.

+To contribute [fork this repo on the GitHub webpage][fork] and clone your fork.
-Then make the change as usual, and submit a pull request.
+Make your desired changes and submit a pull request.
 Please provide tests for the changes where possible.

-If you care about the details, check out the blog post [Contributing to Open Source Repositories in Go][contrib-blog] on the Splice blog.
+Please note that if your development directory is located inside the `GOPATH`, you need to set the `GO111MODULE=on` environment variable.

 ## Running the Tests